wizard04wsu/javascript-type-testing/README.md

 Return value:
 - A [Type](#the-type-class) object.

-### Type objects
+### The Type class

-In addition to storing a type name, a **Type** object's properties reveal whether the tested value was an object or a primitive.
+A String object storing a primitive type, with the following additional properties.

 | Property        | Type   | Description
 | - | - | -